syncfusion-content/asp.netmvc-docs/aspnetmvc/DocIO/Supported-and-Unsupported-Features.md

-Supported Elements in Silverlight
+## Supported Elements in Silverlight

 The list of various supported and non-supported elements of Essential DocIO in Silverlight platform is given in the following table.

-_Table_ _138_: Supported Elements in Silverlight Platform_
+_Supported Elements in Silverlight Platform_

 <table>
 <tr>